 Be Newsworthy: Leverage Digital PR

-Startups can make themselves newsworthy by leveraging digital PR without the need for a huge budget.
+Startups can make themselves newsworthy by using digital PR without the need for a huge budget.

 Think about any milestones, product launches, or data insights you have that are newsworthy and pitch them to journalists.